exakat/exakat/docs/Rules.rst

 #########

-PHP has a special class constant to hold the name of the class : 'class' keyword.
+PHP has a special class constant to hold the name of the class : ``class`` keyword.
 It represents the class name that is used in the left part of the operator.

-Using '\:\:class' is safer than relying on a string.
+Using ``\:\:class`` is safer than relying on a string.
 It does adapt if the class's name or its namespace is changed'.
 It is also faster, though it is a micro-optimisation.

 It is introduced in PHP 5.5.